$T$-convex $T$-differential fields and their immediate extensions: Coarsening by

 \subsection{Uniqueness}

-Suppose $K$ has a spherically complete immediate strict $\TdO$-extension $M$.
-It is natural to ask: under which circumstances is $M$ the \emph{unique} spherically complete immediate strict $\TdO$-extension of $K$ up to $\LdO(K)$-isomorphism?
+Let $M$ be a spherically complete immediate strict $\TdO$-extension of $K$.
+It is natural to ask: under which circumstances is $M$ the \emph{unique} such extension up to $\LdO(K)$-isomorphism?
 Uniqueness holds if $K$ is itself spherically complete, for then $M = K$.
-In particular, it holds if $\cO = K$.
 If $\der$ is trivial, then any immediate strict $\TdO$-extension of $K$ has trivial derivation as well, so $K$ has a unique spherically complete immediate strict $\TdO$-extension up to $\LdO(K)$-isomorphism by Corollary~\ref{cor-immediateext}.

 Suppose $T = \RCF$.
-If $\der$ is small, $\res(K)$ is linearly surjective, and $K$ is monotone, then $M$ is unique up to isomorphism over $K$ by~\cite[Section 7.4]{ADH17}.
-If $\der$ is small, $\res(K)$ is linearly surjective, and $K$ is asymptotic then again $M$ is unique up to isomorphism over $K$ by~\cite{PC20}.
-An example of a real closed $H$-field $R$ which does not have a unique spherically complete immediate strict $\RCF^{\cO,\der}$-extension up to isomorphism over $R$ is given in~\cite{ADH18B}.
+Suppose also that $\der$ is small and that $\res(K)$ is linearly surjective (that is, for each $a_0,\ldots,a_r \in \res(K)$, there is $y \in \res(K)$ with $1+a_0y+\cdots+a_ry^{(r)} = 0$).
+If $K$ is monotone or if $K$ is asymptotic, then $M$ is unique up to isomorphism over $K$ by~\cite[Section 7.4]{ADH17} and~\cite{PC20}, respectively.
+Linear surjectivity seems to be essential here---in the final section of~\cite{ADH18B}, the authors construct a real closed $H$-field $R$ with small derivation which does not have a unique spherically complete immediate strict $\RCF^{\cO,\der}$-extension up to isomorphism over $R$.
+All $H$-fields are asymptotic, but no $H$-field has linearly surjective residue field (as the induced derivation on the residue field of an $H$-field is always trivial).

 When $T \neq \RCF$, nothing is known about uniqueness outside of the trivial cases.
 All the results in the case $T = \RCF$ depend crucially on \emph{differential henselianity}, a differential-algebraic property which we have yet to generalize to our setting.